12

 AI is accelerating expectations.
 Work requires longer stretches of focus.
 At the same time, GLP-1 medications are shifting how much people consume and how intentional they are about it.
 Employees are no longer snacking out of habit.
 They are choosing high-protein office snacks to help them keep up.

 Today, 60% of consumers report actively trying to increase their protein intake.
-Inside Crafty-powered workplaces, that behavior is already showing up in a meaningful way.
+Inside Crafty-powered workplaces, that behavior is already showing up in the workplace pantry data.
 As employees eat less and expect more from what they consume, protein is no longer a premium option.
 It is becoming the baseline.

 Why Protein Matters for Work Performance